Medical information

 While an employer can ask an employee for medical information when they are absent for medical reasons or require accommodation at work, there are certain things the employer does not have the right to do.
 For example, employers do not have the right to:

-• contact the employee’s doctor by phone
+• contact the employee’s doctor by phone, without the employee’s consent

 • request medical information unrelated to their employment